 Working Time Legislation For Professional Drivers

-There are limits and restrictions on the amount of hours a driver can spend behind the wheel of his van, lorry or car in the course of his employment.
-These limits and restrictions have been brought into play in order to reduce the number of accidents on the roads and also the number of hours worked by drivers without their having sufficient breaks and rest periods.
+There are limits and restrictions on the number of hours a driver can spend behind the wheel of a van, lorry or car in the course of their employment.
+These limits and restrictions were introduced in order to reduce the number of accidents on the roads.

-This legislation is referred to as the 'Working Time Directive' and also applies to other workers as well but in the case of drivers the legislation is slightly more stringent.
+This legislation is referred to as the 'Working Time Directive' and applies to other workers, but has specific criteria for drivers who do so in the course of their job.

 What is the Working Time Directive?

-The Working Time Regulations 1998 were brought into being in order to reduce the amount of hours any one individual worked.
+The Working Time Regulations 1998 were introduced to reduce the number of hours any one individual worked.
 For a long time prior to that many individuals in many different jobs worked more than forty-eight hours a week and in some instances received no extra pay for doing so.
-Under the auspices of the European Union the Working Time Regulations 1998 were introduced in order to make the system of employment fairer for all.

 The Forty-Eight Hour Week